 The more tenants you have in a property the more complex this gets.
 Lease elements such as these will affect the potential income from the property into the future.
 Look for the peaks and troughs as well as opportunities in tenant mix and placement.

 Tenant Lease Events

-You should explore the ramifications of all such tenant events, and all others in the relative property leases, so that the property is carefully prepared for any later sales activity, leasing opportunity, and all other future income opportunity.
+You should explore the ramifications of all such tenant events, and all others in the relative property leases, so that the property is carefully prepared for any later sales activity, leasing opportunity, and all other future income opportunities.
 Seek to minimise major ‘dips’ in cash flow and the threat of vacancy periods.

 The lease and the balance of all the leases against each other is, therefore, a big part of tenant balance and your service.
 Review all leases and tenant matters to a timeline and the business plan for the property.

 You would not normally want or have a number of leases falling vacant at or around the same time.
 This is only done when you want to remix or redevelop the property and hence the only way to achieve that would be through the creation of vacancies.

-The best way to consider and construct the multiple tenant activities and plans in a complex property is to graph the tenants in a calendar or graph display.
-You can then see where you need to handle cash flow exposure issues created by lease vacancies and expirees.
+The best way to consider and construct the multiple tenant activities and plans in a complex property would be to graph the tenants in a calendar or graph display.
+You can then see where you need to handle cash flow exposure issues created by lease vacancies and expires.
 You can then give the landlord client some real logic in doing a certain type of lease at a certain time.